|F r e q u e n t l y A s k e d Q u e s t i o n s|

 Before you unplug or turn off the device, you should always dismount the TrueCrypt volume in TrueCrypt first, and then perform the 'Eject' operation if available (right-click the device in the 'Computer' or 'My Computer' list), or use the 'Safely Remove Hardware' function (built in Windows, accessible via the taskbar notification area).
 Otherwise, data loss may occur.

 Yes, TrueCrypt volumes are independent of the operating system.
 However, you need to make sure your operating system installer does not format the partition where your TrueCrypt volume resides.
+Some users reported that Windows installers sometimes format TrueCrypt-encrypted partitions when installing/upgrading Windows.
+Therefore, we recommend that you physically disconnect all drives containing such partitions before installing/upgrading Windows (you can reconnect them when Windows has been installed/upgraded).

 Generally, yes.
 However, before upgrading, please read the release notes for all versions of TrueCrypt that have been released since your version was released.
 If there are any known issues or incompatibilities related to upgrading from your version to a newer one, they will be listed in the release notes.